luxe/unilang/README.md

 ![software engineering language abstraction with unilang placed at the top](.readme/language-abstraction.png "test")

 ## The structure of language
-Many programming languages represent their syntatic input as a tree.
+Many programming languages represent their syntatic structure as a tree.
-Other languages like lisp and its derivations represent input as a list.
+Other languages like lisp and its derivations structure the user's input as a list.
-Unilang uses a specifically composed set of algebraic data types.
+Unilang chooses a specifically composed set of algebraic data types.
+Generic data structures such as trees and lists are insufficient for semantic analysis.

 ## Guiding Principles